Dutar

-At the time of the Dutar's humble origins in the 15th century as a shepherd's instrument its strings were made from gut.
+At the time of the dutar's humble origins in the 15th century as a shepherd's instrument its strings were made from gut.
 However, with the opening up of the Silk Road, catgut gave way to strings made from twisted silk imported from China.
-To this day some instruments still feature silk strings, although nylon strings are also commonly used.
+To this day some instruments still feature silk strings, although nylon or steel strings are also commonly used.

 The dutar has a warm, dulcet tone.
 Typical sizes for the pear-shaped instrument range from one to two meters.

 Typically it is tuned La Re or A D, but it also depends on the region.